SeyedMuhammadHosseinMousavi/SeyedMuhammadHosseinMousavi/README.md

 - 🔭 My name is Seyed Muhammad Hossein Mousavi and, I’m currently working on synthetic data generation, optimization, emotion recognition, and extended reality.
-- 🌱 I’m currently learning reinforcement learning techniques.
+- 🌱 I’m currently learning inner speech recording techniques.
 - 👯 I’m looking to collaborate on energy/power optimization using AI.
 - 💬 Ask me about depth image processing (infrared data).
 - 📫 How to reach me: mosavi.a.i.buali@gmail.com or seyed.mousavi@supsi.ch or hossein-mousavi@ieee.org or mousah@usi.ch